 I think daydreaming about a holiday is half the fun so to get the most bang for our book so to help make your dreams more sustainable I’ve published a series on sustainable accommodation, which I’ll update as I find new information.
-The other articles in this series include Ireland and the UK, and the Americas.
+The other articles in this series include Ireland and the UK, Europe and the Americas.

 Nothing mentioned in this article has been sponsored.
 It’s all just my own personal opinion.
 If you like your sources to remain independent then please;